 Before we head over into bore-out’s big sister, burnout, it’s worth checking whether we have unrealistic expectations of ourselves, which then lead us to chronic disappointment when we can’t meet them, and head us into depressive states.

 Often known as perfectionism, or disguising itself as procrastination, unrealistic expectations set us up for failure.
 We expect ourselves to be able to perform at work, to keep house, to parent – all to high standards, and without the support we need.
+When we’ve excelled throughout school, university, and early-stage career, seemingly without effort, it’s a real knock to the system when things start to get difficult.
+Or vague.
+Nothing like unclear criteria for success to set off the anxiety after years of tightly controlled curricula and assessment protocols.

 For twice-exceptional adults (gifted AND e.g. autistic, ADHD, dyspraxic…), there are challenges in everyday life that mean extra support is necessary.
 What these supports look like will vary from person to person, but expecting an ADHD adult to keep house like a neurotypical, or an autistic person to be able to function socially in the workplace as though they’re not autistic, is a recipe for stress, anxiety, disappointment, feeling like a failure, and depression.